 The curriculum materials for all the schools were derived from curriculum materials used in schools all over the country.
 There was little or no consideration of the needs of the community, of the culture of the parents or students or of the values of the local culture.
 There was simply an imposition of a system from outside.

 Later, in the 1960’s and 1970’s, when local school boards began to take control of the schools through The Indian Self-Determination Act, the board members had only one model of schooling: the militaristic and boarding schools that they had attended.
 Only rarely could contemporary good educational practices be incorporated into the reservation schools.
 Additionally, the BIA kept control of the testing and the educational requirements that were to be utilized at these schools.
 Thereby they kept control of the values and processes that had to be taught.These tests were designed for the general, non-Indian population, with little or no normative information from Native populations.
 There is a great deal of data indicating that minority populations generally perform poorly on nationally normed standardized tests.
 There is literature indicating that there is cultural bias in the tests, both in content and in format.
 Since judgements concerning school and teacher quality are made based on student scores on standardized tests, it is most often found that teachers emphasize the content, values, and format presented by the test.

-Schools ar required to use individual state standards based on the location of the school.
+Bureau of Indian Education and Public Schools are required to use individual state standards based on the location of the school.
 In all states, the state standards are derived from and for the normal population of students in the large cities of the state.
 This, again, assures that mainstream, non-Native values, standards, and processes are enforced.